navneetpal01/Exibhitease/README.md

 - Minimum SDK 29

 ### Steps
-- Open a terminal and run the following git command:  <pre>git clone https://github.com/navneetpal01/DocShaper.git </pre>
+- Open a terminal and run the following git command:  <pre>git clone https://github.com/navneetpal01/Exibhitease.git </pre>
 - Launch Android Studio and choose Open an existing Android Studio project.
 Navigate to the cloned repository and select the root folder of the project.
 - In Android Studio, click on Build -> Generate Signed Bundle / APK and follow the instructions to generate an APK
 - Alternatively, click `▶ Run` and build the app and run it immediately

 ## Contributions
-DocShaper is licensed under the MIT License.
+Exibhitease is licensed under the MIT License.
 For more details, see the [LICENSE](https://github.com/navneetpal01/DocShaper/blob/master/LICENSE) file.
 We welcome all contributions to the app.
 Feel free to report any issues and create pull requests for improvements or bug fixes.